-Smiths Medical is the group's second largest division and manufactures drug delivery devices that are used to treat cancer patients and those with pain disorders.
+Smiths Medical is the group's largest division and manufactures drug delivery devices that are used to treat cancer patients and those with pain disorders.
 Its vital care products are used to treat hospital-acquired infections, manage patients airways during surgery, maintain body temperature, and assist in in-vitro fertilization (IVF) therapy.
 Its safety products help prevent needlestick injuries and reduce cross-infections.
 This portfolio of products is sold under the brand names BCI, Graseby, Portex, Pneupac, Medex, Deltec, and Medfusion, among others.
 Manufacturing facilities are located in the US, Mexico, the UK, Italy, Germany, and China.

 Smiths Detection designs and manufactures sensors that detect explosives, weapons, chemical agents, biohazards, narcotics, and contraband.
 Its detection products include X-ray, trace detection, millimetre-wave, infrared, and biological diagnostics.
-It has manufacturing centers in North America, the UK, Germany, France, and Russia.
+It has manufacturing centers in North America, the UK, Germany, France, and Malaysia.
 The division sells both directly and through third-party distributors to the likes of the

 The company's smaller Interconnect division manufactures electronic components and subsystems that provide connectivity, power, and protection.
 Products include connectors, microwave components, and protection products to OEMs, system suppliers, and subsystem manufacturers primarily in the telecommunications and aerospace/defense markets.